rtCamp/docs.rtcamp.com/rtmedia/addons/mycred.md

 Install myCRED plugin to use this feature.

 myCRED is a point management system for sites running on WordPress.
-Through it's integration with rtMedia PRO, site admins can award virtual points for various rtMedia activities.
+Through it's integration with rtMedia, site admins can award virtual points for various rtMedia activities.

 The points system is currently supported for the following activities: